MichaelFrieze/remix-kudos/README.md

 npx prisma studio
 ```

-This command generates assets like Prisma Client (I ran this after updating Prisma schema):
+This command generates assets like Prisma Client (Use db push if new collection/model is created in Prisma schema):

 ```bash
 npx prisma generate